D-Byrne/Web-App-Assignment1/README.md

 ## Authentication.

 - The app uses Firebase authentication.
 The authentication used was email/password authentication.
 The authentication supports sign up and log in.
 Emails ceated are stored by firebase.

+## Independent learning.

+- The surge module is used to deploy the web app at: http://book-rec.surge.sh/

 [main]: ./img/main.png
 [detailsSignup]: ./img/detailsSignup.png